mightyguava/ecsq/README.md

 ## List tasks

-`ecs tasks` lists the tasks belonging to the service, by ARN.
-It's not useful by itself, but the ARNs can be given to the `ecs task` command to get task details:
+`ecsq tasks` lists the tasks belonging to the service, by ARN.
+It's not useful by itself, but the ARNs can be given to the `ecsq task` command to get task details:

 ```
-> ecs tasks ecs-prod service-applepicker-ecs-prod
+> ecsq tasks ecs-prod service-applepicker-ecs-prod

 Running Tasks:
 	arn:aws:ecs:us-west-2:4817267453:task/bfbf861b-7f10-4dfb-b344-32169dc3e55c